suborbital/docs/website/docs/e2-core/get-started.md

 First, you will need to have the subo CLI and Docker installed.

-- [Docker](https://www.docker.com/get-started) will be used to build Runnables and run the Atmo development server.
+- [Docker](https://www.docker.com/get-started) will be used to build SE2 modules and run the E2 Core development server.
 - To install subo, [visit its GitHub repository](https://github.com/suborbital/subo) and follow the instructions in the README.

 ## Create a Project